Here you can find the annual reportnot

 Margret and Joachim Knoche are now back in Namibia and are reporting on the association's projects.

-Yesterday we visited the two kindergartens in Okombahe, which with the two kindergartens in Pfedelbach-Heuberg entered into a low-threshold relationship.
-This time we brought an African song from Pfedelbach, which is sung there every morning to welcome the children: “Sani bona mi, good morning (name), Sani bona mi!”
+Yesterday we visited the two local kindergartens in Okombahe, which with the two kindergartens in Pfedelbach-Heuberg have established a low-threshold relationship.
+This time we brought an African song from Pfedelbach, which is sung there every morning to greet the children: “Sani bona mi, good morning (name), Sani bona mi!”

-We played it to both kindergartens here, and they practiced it and immediately used it with their children.
-We'll be back in four weeks, record their singing, and bring it back to Germany.
-We've announced a competition in both kindergartens; we'll see who can deliver it with more interest and rhythm.
+We played it for both kindergartens here; they practiced it and immediately used it with their children.
+In four weeks, we'll come back, record their singing, and bring it back to Germany.
+We've also held a competition in both kindergartens—let's see who can present it in the most interesting and rhythmic way.

-This is practical global learning: All four kindergartens are looking beyond their own horizons and learning – completely free of charge – how children 9000km away interpret songs.
+This is practical global learning: All four kindergartens are thinking outside the box and learning – completely free of charge – how children 9000km away interpret songs.

-Speaking of money and standards: When I see how little materials and building standards the children and teachers have to make do with here, I question our very high standards in Germany.
-A balance between all four kindergartens would probably benefit EVERYONE.
+Speaking of money and standards: When I see how few materials and how poor the facilities are that the children and caregivers here have to make do with, I really question our very high standards in Germany.
+A level playing field between all four kindergartens would surely benefit everyone.
 A child born here in Germany has so many more opportunities!

 Untertitel hier einfügen